zlka/URL_Reducer_FrontEnd/README.md

 The site is deployed on [netlify](https://reduceurl.netlify.app/).

 ### Usage
-Clone and run [the backend](https://github.com/Mounaiyk/URL_shortener_backend) then head to the netlify link to use the site.
+Clone and follow the usage instructions for the [the backend](https://github.com/Mounaiyk/URL_shortener_backend) Click the Netlify link to access the app

 ## Technologies